cmpayments/atreyu/README.md

 ### Global Parameter Definitions

 Sometimes applications may reuse the same value everywhere.
-However, it can be a hassle to manually specify definitions for this sort of thing everywhere it might be used in the app. atreyu mitigates this problem by exposing the `Injector::defineParam()` method.
+However, it can be a hassle to manually specify definitions for this sort of thing everywhere it might be used in the app.
+Atreyu mitigates this problem by exposing the `Injector::defineParam()` method.
 Consider the following example ...

 ```php